Hero988/buy-sell-predictions/README.md

 3. We then use the Backtest Dataset and the trained model to perform backtests on each pair, the process can be found here: Step 3 - Backtesting the Trained Model
 4. We then find the top 5 pairs from the backtests that we done above, combine them and perform another backtest, the process can be found here: Step 4 - Collecting and Backtesting 5 Best Pairs/multiple_forex_pairs_backtest.py
 5. We finally use those 5 pairs and the added confidence of the above backtests to trade on the live market, this process can be found here: Step 5 - Using Trained Model to Trade/trading_forex.py
-6. In the experimentation phase we test out if we should add the stop loss or take profit or not - I am now going to only focus on the model as the backtest for the 5 Pairs shows that it works very well, this process can also be found here: Step 6 - Experimentation

 ## Features